jrliv/notes/C/Notes/README.md

 ## Strings

 A string in C is an array of characters that end with a null (\0).
-C doesn't have a built in data type for strings but it has a library for working with and manipulating strings called <b><string.h></b>.
+C doesn't have a built in data type for strings but it has a library for working with and manipulating strings called **<string.h>**.

 	my_name[] = {“Jae Logan”};	// will have a size of 10 elements number 0 – 9.